apache/chemistry/chemistry/chemistry-tck-atompub/README.txt

 2) Copy example <profile> section
 3) Edit the <id> value to represent your provider
 4) Edit chemistry.tck.serviceUrl for your provider
-5) Edit chemistry.tck.username and chemistry.tck.password properties for your provider
+5) Edit chemistry.tck.user and chemistry.tck.password properties for your provider
    (note: username and password may be removed if authentication is not required)
+6) Edit other chemistry.tck.xxx settings as to your requirements

 By default, all tests are executed.

-Individual tests are executed with:

-mvn test -p<provider> -Dtest=<comma separated list of tests>

-e.g.

-mvn test -p<provider> -Dtest=RepositoryTest

 Tck Test Results